Code of Ethics

 Suppliers’ and sub-contractors’ undertakings

 We require our suppliers to adhere to the principles laid down in the Group Suppliers’ Charter.
-We fight against child labour and forced labour.
+We fight against child labor and forced labor.

 ACBC has introduced checking procedures and does not knowingly work with any partner who disregards these essential principles.
 ACBC and its brands will help them adopt best practices and comply with its Code of ethics.
-Beyond these checking procedures, we work to establish lasting partnerships with our suppliers and sub-contractors, and support them through training skills and development programmes and sharing good practices.
+Beyond these checking procedures, we work to establish lasting partnerships with our suppliers and sub- contractors and support them through training skills and development programs and sharing good practices.
 Last of all, we believe in free, open and fair competition, a factor in economic and social progress.

 It is equally applicable to the prices, quality and breadth of the offer, in the interests of the consumer and the end customer.
 We are committed to strict compliance with the relevant regulations relating to competition within the European Union and in all markets where the ACBC operates.

-• To prohibit the recourse, in whatever form, to slavery, debt bondage, or forced or compulsory labour together with products or services created by these means.
-The term ‘forced or compulsory labour’ covers all work or service exacted from an individual under threat of any penalty or without remuneration and for which the person has not offered himself/herself voluntarily;
+- To prohibit the recourse, in whatever form, to slavery, debt bondage, or forced or compulsory labor together with products or services created by these means.
+The term ‘forced or compulsory labor’ covers all work or service exacted from an individual under threat of any penalty or without remuneration and for which the person has not offered himself/herself voluntarily;

-• To prohibit any behaviour contrary to dignity at work, especially any practice contrary to social regulations and in particular concerning remuneration, working hours and working conditions;
+- To prohibit any behavior contrary to dignity at work, especially any practice contrary to social regulations and in particular concerning remuneration, working hours and working conditions;

-• To comply with directly applicable environmental legislation and work to implement the three principles of the Global Compact relating to environmental protection:
+- To comply with directly applicable environmental legislation and work to implement the three principles of the Global Compact.

-3. The unlawful practice of child labour, or forced or compulsory labour is totally unacceptable in any commercial relationship between ACBC or its brands and a supplier.
+The unlawful practice of child labor or forced or compulsory labor is totally unacceptable in any commercial relationship between ACBC or its brands and a supplier.
 In a general way, ACBC shall ensure that any supplier is helped to improve its standards to meet the objectives stipulated in this Charter.

-5. For any contractor of ACBC or its brands, compliance with the Charter shall constitute, notwithstanding any contractual clause, an essential condition of the commercial relationship.
+For any contractor of ACBC or its brands, compliance with the Charter shall constitute, not with standing any contractual clause, an essential condition of the commercial relationship.
 In the event of significant failure to comply with the Charter, ACBC or its brands shall decide what corrective measures are to be put in place, if need be, in order to permit the commercial relationship to continue.